Call TODAY for your FREE quick chat: 0208 895 6955. We are still open.

 A) Yes you do require a mediation certificate which can be requested if mediation breaks down or the respondent chooses to not engage with the service.
 Exemptions to attending a MIAM: evidence of domestic abuse, bankruptcy order, evidence of criminal proceedings.

 Q) What is a first consultation meeting/MIAM?

-A) A MIAM is a mediation, information and advice meeting with a trained Family Mediator
+A) A MIAM is a mediation, information and assessment meeting with a trained Family Mediator

 Q) Is a first consultation meeting different from mediation ?